itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 There is a plugin named **Jobapplications: Contact Display** which simply shows the selected contacts that are defined in the plugin settings.
 This can be useful to include as a contact section in another page.

+There is also an option to enter a header text.
+This can be useful if you want to use this plugin as section.

 Template constants
 ==================
 In the Template Constant Editor the plugin registered a few settings.